Last Updated on March 6, 2026 by Andrew Mckiggan

 Clear answers to these questions help set realistic expectations and reduce surprises later.

-For a more comprehensive checklist, we’ve prepared a printable guide with a printable checklist of the key questions to ask property agents before selling, covering pricing, negotiation, marketing, and fees.
+For a more comprehensive checklist, see our printable checklist of questions to ask a real estate agent when selling your home, covering pricing, negotiation, marketing, and fees.

 How to Compare Property Agents Fairly (Without Guesswork)

-Rather than relying on impressions or sales presentations, compare agents using consistent criteria:
+Rather than relying on impressions or polished sales presentations, compare agents using consistent criteria:

 - suburb-specific performance